corzolonegatigo/portfoliomaybe/README.md

-This is my portfolio, made by first following this youtube tutorial, before making changes and adding features to the website to contain additional things I needed it to.
+This is my portfolio, made by first following [this](https://www.youtube.com/watch?v=FTH6Dn3AyIQ). youtube tutorial, before making changes and adding features to the website to contain additional things I needed it to.